-The Cook Family Brain Tumor Research Fund will support the research of Dr. Dan Orringer, Assistant Professor of Neurological Surgery, in the use of novel tumor imaging to improve surgical outcomes.
+The Cook Family Brain Tumor Research Fund will support research in the use of novel tumor imaging to improve surgical outcomes.
 Tom Cook’s tumor was discovered through the use of Magnetic Resonance Imaging (MRI).
 But at UM, more advanced forms of imaging are being explored and used not only for diagnosis, but also to guide the surgeon during surgery.
-Dr. Orringer and his colleagues are at the cutting edge of developing and using new technology to better care for brain tumor patients.
+The University of Michigan is at the leading edge of developing and using new technology to better care for brain tumor patients.

-Dr. Orringer’s laboratory is devoted to translating advances in optics into tools that can help surgeons safelyremove brain tumors with greater accuracy; these tools were used to assist in the treatment of Tom’s tumor.
-Recently, Dr. Orringer and his team developed a new technology called stimulated Raman histology (SRH).
+Dr. Orringer works with a number of researchers including Todd Hollon, MD a native of Ionia, Michigan who received his undergraduate education at UM.
+This team is devoted to translating advances in optics into tools that can help surgeons safely remove brain tumors with greater accuracy; these tools were used to assist in the treatment of Tom’s tumor.
+The team has recently developed a new technology called stimulated Raman histology (SRH).
 Now in use at leading cancer centers across the United States, SRH is an imaging method that provides microscopic images of tumor cells in the operating room.
 SRH allows surgeons to understand what type of tumor they are operating on and reveals the margins of the tumor that would otherwise be invisible.
-To simplify the interpretation of SRH images, Dr. Orringer’s laboratory has developed artificial intelligence-based methods for diagnosing and detecting brain tumors.
+To simplify the interpretation of SRH images, the research team has developed artificial intelligence-based methods for diagnosing and detecting brain tumors.
 SRH provides neurosurgeons with a new avenue to ensure they can deliver the best possible results for their patients.
 You can read more about this valuable technology (click here).